MarQueis Gray: Professional career

 At the NFL Scouting Combine, Gray posted a 4.30-second 20-yard shuttle, a 7.25 three-cone drill, a 111.0-inch broad jump, a 30.0-inch vertical jump, a 15-repetition bench press, and ran a 4.73-second forty-yard dash, the fourth fastest time among quarterbacks.
-Though he played some wide receiver in college, Gray worked out with the quarterback group at the NFL Scouting Combine.
+Though he played some wide receiver in college, Gray worked out with the quarterback group at the combine.

 San Francisco 49ers (first stint)

 After going undrafted at the 2013 NFL draft, Gray signed with the San Francisco 49ers.
 Initially Gray worked out as a halfback but soon moved to tight end.
 Gray was later cut by the team on August 30.

 Cleveland Browns

 On September 1, 2013, Gray was claimed off waivers by the Cleveland Browns.
 He was used mostly as a blocking tight end and a fullback/H-back, and was also the emergency third string quarterback.
 Gray was waived by the Browns on August 30, 2014, during the final round of roster cuts.